notadeejay/rbc-training/data/Week 4 Day 2/07__Yellow Pager__Exercise.md

 Use the same strategies you did for FizzBuzz, write a solution for this problem.
-Keep in mind that there are several ways to solve this problem, so if a classmate takes a different approach as you, that is okay.
+Keep in mind that there are several ways to solve this problem, so if a classmate takes a different approach as you, that's okay.

+If you feel really stuck, grab a class mate and work through the project together.
+This is known as pair programming and is quite common to find two developers working on one tricky problem.